wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

   }
 ```

-It might also be a good idea to return the new number of slices from the function (similar to how Array.prototype.push returns the number of items in an array after we add them.
-You would just add `return this.slices;`).
+It might also be a good idea to return the new number of slices from the function.
+Similar to how `Array.prototype.push` returns the number of items in an array after we add them, you would just add `return this.slices;`.

 If you call that a bunch of times in the console, you should see that it now works.